mjhandy/react-site-prototype/README.md

-# React Base Site Prototype
+# React Site Prototype
-My prototype site built using React

-# Goals
-Eventualy this should be a fully response site, with a few page templates, all writing in React.
-I will be using the code base as a learning point for React.
+This code base will be my testing ground for building out a full site with multiple page templates